 XXI.
 GENERAL CONDITIONS:

 21.1.
 Assignment: PQPC or EPOS may assign this Agreement to any of their respective affiliates without the other party's consent, provided such assignment shall not be effective until the non-assigning party is given notice thereof, and provided that such assignee, and any guarantors of assignor's obligations under this Agreement, confirm in writing their respective obligations under or in connection with this Agreement.
 PQPC may collaterally assign this Agreement for purposes of financing the Project.
-In the event EPOS's affiliate withdraws from PQPC or EPOS ceases to be 100% owned and controlled by Enron Corp., (i) this Agreement shall immediately terminate and (ii) PQPC (as purchaser hereunder) shall enter into a direct agreement with EPOS's supplier (as seller thereunder) on the same terms and conditions as this Agreement, and EPOS shall cause Enron Corp. to provide such security as requested by EPOS's supplier, up to the level of security previously provided by EPOS.
+In the event Enron Corp. ceases to own an indirect interest in PQPC, or EPOS ceases to be wholly owned and controlled by Enron Corp., (i) this Agreement and the guarantee provided by Enron Corp. pursuant to Section 17.1(d) hereof shall terminate.
 EPOS may not otherwise assign this Agreement without first receiving the written consent of PQPC.

 21.2.
 Amendment: This Agreement may only be amended, modified or supplemented by a written instrument signed by both parties.